manageitwa/mysql-ha-cloud/README.md

 - **Why was the MinIO storage removed?** \
   From our usage of the original project for a number of years (even in beta!), we found that the MinIO storage, whilst doing what it was intended to do, added additional storage considerations and complexity that we felt were not necessary for this project.
 In particular, the original project took backups every 6 hours and stored 7 days worth of backups.
 If a catastrophic failure resulted in all nodes being lost and having to be rebuilt from backup, it could result in up to 6 hours of data loss which in our view was unacceptable.
 The resulting 168 copies of backups also took up a lot of space when only the latest backup was really needed for restoration purposes. \
   \
   We feel that backing up the database is a responsibility best left to the user, allowing them to make a decision on how often to take backups and where to store them.
-Instead, to mitigate the data loss risk, we introduced a snapshot feature to take more regular snapshots (in our case, every 5 minutes).
+Instead, to mitigate the data loss risk, we introduced a snapshot feature to take more regular snapshots (by default, every 15 minutes).
 This considerably shrunk the space needed for recovery and provided a much smaller window of data loss in the event of a catastrophic failure. \
   \
   Also, Minio's [licensing](https://github.com/minio/minio/discussions/12157) [shenanigans](https://github.com/minio/object-browser/pull/3509) made us a little uneasy.